asdub/improved-telegram/README.md

 Allowing users to purchase custom design services.
 Specifically illustrations/ artwork.

-Users can select from a variety of services, select and enter their desired customistations.
+Users can select from a variety of services, select and enter their desired customisations.
-The user has the option of creating a profile to keep all their orders in one places and view or download their artwork.
+The user has the option of creating a profile to keep all their orders in one place and view or download their artwork.
 In addition, users receive email notifications regarding the status of their order.

 Site admins can add, edit or delete services.